TonyWilsonMosman/ecmoutlook/README.md

 - New code (and icon) for entering your own QAP#.

+***Note: There is an awesome alternative of an add-on by Tony Federer (https://github.com/tonyfederer), which needs no customisation per user and it possibly the best option for organisation-wide deployment.
+However, this code is good for teams that register a lot of records and would like to use QAP# for quick and direct registration, and where IT is around to assist with deployment at each user.

 # ECMoutlook v1
 Outlook VBA for integrating Outlook with TechnologyOne ECM.
 It forwards email to ECM with QAP#